damiangreen/Amazon.SimpleNotificationService.UtilExtensions/README.md

 # Amazon.SimpleNotificationService.UtilExtensions
-More parsing capabilities for SNS messages
+More parsing capabilities for Amazon

+## Usage  ##
+To deserialize an Event Notification Message , e.g. the MessageText property of an SNS message.

+    var result = EventNotificationMessage.Parse(message);